RoverTech-team/arm/README.md

 ```
 **Possible errors with gazebo**

 It might not start and give "segment not loaded" errors.
-To fix that start this **before** running gazebo.launch.py
+To fix that start this **before** running gazebo.launch.py in a different terminal

 ```
-(toadd)
+gazebo -s libgazebo_ros_init.so -s libgazebo_ros_factory.so myworld.world
 ```